How to create a good Feedback Culture [Infographic]

 If you want to give positive feedback, be sure to clarify the reason why you are giving positive reinforcement.
 When you say “I think you did a great job” you should follow that point with a conversation about the reasons for it.
 “You did well in (x)” is a good way to start

 3 – Deliver helpful negative feedback

-When correcting a behavior, instead of complimenting one, you should first ask if you can speak with that person or if he or she has time for that conversation.
+When correcting a behaviour, instead of complimenting one, you should first ask if you can speak with that person or if he or she has time for that conversation.
 Also, ask their opinion about how they think they themselves performed.
-That will improve their ability to self reflect on their worth.
+That will improve their ability to self-reflect on their worth.

 4 – Take your time to listen to feedback

 Giving feedback is just as important as listening to it.
 Knowing how to react and act accordingly to feedback is a vital part of a feedback culture environment.
 This is the same for your employees as well.
 Define how would they like to be heard.
 Find the right channel for everyone in your organization, like an employee engagement tool such as Tap My Back.

 In order for feedback to be an inherent part of a culture, it needs to be timely and recurrent.
 Set weekly or daily check-ins so that you have a constant stream of insights.
 A good practice would be to have a weekly check-in about certain projects or a daily check-in about what is everybody doing that day.

 6 – Ask for feedback and promote that to others

 As a manager, you will need as many insights from your team as you can get.
 Remind them that their perspective matters and that you will need to know where you can improve as well.
 That attitude will establish an open communication environment that is key to a good feedback culture.

 7 – Don’t be afraid to speak out